Gui-Yom/hlbc/README.md

 - Tinkering directly with the [hashlink](https://github.com/HaxeFoundation/hashlink) source code in C
 - Using the in-progress [**_*dashlink*_**](https://github.com/Steviegt6/dashlink) made in Haxe but probably compilable to many other languages.

+## Notes about using Rust

+Rust isn't a very good fit for this project, the whole bytecode is a large graph and self-references do not mix well with Rust.
+Further iterations of this crate could make use of an arena.